Radio broadcast assistant

 Professional development

 Most training is likely to be delivered on the job or through short courses.
-Learning from colleagues, such as other broadcast assistants, researchers, producers and presenters will be an important part of your training.
+Learning from colleagues, such as other broadcast assistants, researchers, producers and presenters will be an important part of your progression.

 Online articles, videos and recordings are available at BBC Academy.
 Relevant topics include:

-- creating successful radio phone-ins
+- radio cues

 The BBC also offers mid-career training to broadcast assistants.